AndrewPie/ArtMan/README.md

 ##### Additional features:
 - generate finished specification to pdf file,
 - upload scans/photos,
-- generate csv for all specifications,
+- generate csv file for all specifications,
 - generate finished specification to xlsx file (in progress),
 - generate monthly report to pdf file (in progress).